Information for film producers

 In the same confident and polite tone, Manuel answered:

 -Ha, ha, ha, that's true.
 At the end of the day...
 It's the typical nonsense I tend to think about once in a while.
 What's clear is that we think and that is clear proof that we exist, as someone smarter than us once said...

 This conversation was interrupted by Manuel's father, who told them to stop work and have lunch.

 During the break, Manuel asked his father if he could go with Antonio and show him the caves, which were very near to where they were.
-However, very regretfully, he told his son that it would be best if Antonio went alone while they prepared some tools for the new job they were going to do afterwards, so they could make the most of the time that they were so short of.
-This seemed like a good idea to everyone and Manuel explained to Antonio the path to follow so he would not get lost.
+However, very regretfully, he told his son that it would be best if Antonio went alone while they prepared some tools for the new job they were going to do afterward, so they could make the most of the time that they were so short of.
+This seemed like a good idea to everyone, and Manuel explained to Antonio the path to follow, so he would not get lost.